 Opening of School

-All students will report for a regular day of school on Thursday, August 24.
-Student schedules are now viewable in Aspen, our student information system.
+All students will report for a regular day of school on Thursday, August 22, 2019.
+An upcoming email will be sent to inform you when you can print student schedules from Aspen, our student information system.

 Our guidance staff has made extraordinary efforts to personalize each student’s schedule.
 Long hours have been spent planning, assisting in course selections, and refining conflicts.
 This process should have effectively addressed any of your scheduling concerns.
 Please realize the amount of effort already expended and the constraints of course availability, class size, and room availability.

-Starting this year, Voorhees High School has moved to an assistant principal model for supervision of students and subject areas.
+Last year, Voorhees High School moved to an assistant principal model for supervision of students and subject areas.
 The following are the areas of responsibility:

 Mrs. Kieffer: Class of 2021, Child Study Team and Special Education